JMcrafter26/live-notes/README.md

 2. Unzip the archive and upload the files from the `dist` folder to your web server
 3. And you're done :heavy_check_mark:

-## License
+## License & Credits

 This project is licensed under the Apache License 2.0 - see the [LICENSE](http://www.apache.org/licenses/LICENSE-2.0) file for details

-Original Project can be found here: [https://github.com/pereorga/minimalist-web-notepad](https://github.com/pereorga/minimalist-web-notepad), but I improved it a bit and added some features.
+Based on pereorga's project: [https://github.com/pereorga/minimalist-web-notepad](https://github.com/pereorga/minimalist-web-notepad), but I improved it a bit and added some features.

+Some icons are from [Icons8](https://icons8.com)

 ***
 &copy; 2023 JMcrafter26 | Live Notes